bufbuild/protoc-gen-validate/README.md

 📣**_Update: The next generation of `protoc-gen-validate`, now called `protovalidate`, is available in beta for Golang, Python, Java, and C++!
 We're hard at work on a TypeScript implementations as well.
-To learn more, check out our [blog post][announce].
+To learn more, check out our [blog post][pv-announce].
 We value your input in refining our products, so don't hesitate to share your feedback on `protovalidate`._**

 ❓ Looking for protoc-gen-validate docs?
 Go [here](docs.md).